 Within its mission and objectives, TIM strives for the following goals:

 TIM is fully accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

-Undergraduate Certificates: travel industry management
+Undergraduate Certificates: travel industry management and sustainable tourism

 TIM Student Services Office

 All students are encouraged to see an advisor at regular intervals to review degree requirements and to plan course schedules.
 Handbooks, which provide additional guidelines to students concerning the school and its degree programs, are also available.
 The school's website www.tim.hawaii.edu also has complete advising instructions.